igoosham/basic-websocket-client/README.md

 Client's data sent to server starts with client:, severs answers with server:

-To make it little bit easier to understand what is going on in console client's text are logged as red, server's as green and browserws's warnings as yellow.
+For easier understanding I decided to highlight text with color as well, so what is going on in console client's text is logged as red, server's as green and browserws's warnings as yellow.